 The Dark Skies initiative in Kaikōura was formed in 2020 by a group of passionate volunteers and local astronomers.
 Since then the trust has grown to encompass local businesses, residents and local government organisations.
 Together they believe achieving International Dark Sky Sanctuary status will benefit Kaikōura’s economy, our unique environment and the health of our community.
-It’s aim is to achieve International Dark Sky Accredited early in 2024.
-The International Dark Sky Association is an organisation which has led the worldwide movement since 1988 to protect the night from light pollution.
+It’s aim is to achieve Dark Sky International Accredited early in 2024.
+Dark Sky International is an organisation which has led the worldwide movement since 1988 to protect the night from light pollution.

 Through the accreditation process we aim to encourage the enjoyment of our wonderful night sky, increase the protection of our environment and ecological systems, improve the health and wellbeing of our community and enhance our economic opportunities through astro-tourism.